MicrosoftDocs/Viva/Viva/insights/Tutorials/power-bi-sales.md

 The dashboard includes the following reports.

-**No CRM data required**:
+**External domains (No CRM data required)**:

-1. Collaboration baseline - How much overall collaboration do employees have with external parties?
+1. **Collaboration baseline** - How much overall collaboration do employees have with external parties?
-2. Meeting engagement - What are the employee meeting interactions with external parties?
+2. **Meeting engagement** - What are the employee meeting interactions with external parties?

-**CRM data required**:
+**CRM account domains (CRM data required)**:

-3. Account collaboration baseline - How much overall collaboration do employees have with CRM accounts?
+3. **Account collaboration baseline** - How much overall collaboration do employees have with CRM accounts?
-4. Cross-role engagement - Which employee roles are engaging most with our CRM accounts?
+4. **Cross-role engagement** - Which employee roles are engaging most with our CRM accounts?
-5. Meaningful engagement - Are our employees meaningfully engaging with CRM accounts?
+5. **Meaningful engagement** - Are employees meaningfully engaging with CRM accounts?
-6. Account collaboration list - Which accounts are most invested in?
+6. **Account collaboration list** - Which accounts are most invested in?
-7. Account collaboration snapshot - How are employees collaborating with specific accounts?
+7. **Account collaboration snapshot** - How are employees collaborating with specific accounts?

 ![Sales effectiveness dashboard in Power BI.](../Images/WpA/tutorials/pbi-sales-summary.png)